suhasmaddali/suhasmaddali/README.md

 <h2 align = "center"> 🖥 My Unsupervised Machine Learning Projects</h2>

-Unsupervised machine learning is a type of machine learning in which the model is not provided with labeled training examples.
-Instead, the model is given only unlabeled data and must find patterns and relationships in the data on its own.
+__Unsupervised machine learning__ is a type of machine learning in which the model is not provided with labeled training examples.
+Instead, the model is given only __unlabeled data__ and must find patterns and relationships in the data on its own.
 Unsupervised learning algorithms are used to find patterns in data, group data into clusters, and identify anomalies.
-Some common unsupervised learning methods include clustering, dimensionality reduction, and anomaly detection.
+Some common unsupervised learning methods include __clustering__, __dimensionality reduction__, and __anomaly detection__.

 📚 [__Article Recommender System__](https://github.com/suhasmaddali/Article-Recommender-System)

 ## 📊🗺 My Data Visualization Projects